OttawaESS/client-ess-site/src/pages/about/chants.md

             Godiva was a lady well-endowed, there was no doubt.<br>
             She never wore a stitch of clothes, just wound her hair about.<br>
             The first man who ever made her was an Engineer of course,<br>
-            But on just one drink, an Artsie fink once made Godiva's horse.<br><br>
+            But on just one drink, an Artsie fink once made Godiva's horse.<br>

             ### Godiva’s Hymn Substitutes